cggh/panoptes/documentation/importsettings.rst

   *String.* A description of the dataset that will appear on the start page.

 DataTables
   *List.* A list of the data table identifiers in the dataset.
   These names should correspond to directory names in the datatables source directory.
   This can be included in the settings to provide an explicit ordering of the data tables.
   If this tag is not provided, a default ordering wil be used.

 Datatable settings
 ------------------

-**NameSingle**  (*required*):
+NameSingle
-Display name referring to a single table item (single, use no starting capital).
+  *String (required).* Display name referring to a single table item (single, use no starting capital).

-**NamePlural**  (*required*):
+NamePlural
-Display name referring to several table items (plural, no no starting capital).
+  *String (required).* Display name referring to several table items (plural, no no starting capital).

-**Description**  (*required*):
+Description
-A description of this dataset.
+  *String (required).* A description of this dataset.
 This text will appear on the intro page, and on the table view page of this datatable.

 **CacheWorkspaceData**: Yes/No.
 If Set, a materialised table will be created for this data in each workspace.